 Hand-picked and vetted

-Trained in phone
+Trained in video

-Supervised by an
+Supervised by a

 highly qualified professional

 Our expertise is based on Transactional Analysis (“TA”) – one of the cornerstones of modern psychology.

 It’s an internationally recognised method and body of expertise that is theoretically sound, rigorous and highly effective.